Book a free consultation meeting!

 Community backing will make or break a PR campaign.
 This is where the famous phrase, “Any press is good press,” comes from.
 The idea is simple; if people are talking about something, then the PR campaign is a total success.
 This is often the reason that people will say controversial things, bringing their names back into the papers in order to remain relevant or get a rise out of a particular audience.

 When attempting to launch a successful NFT public relations campaign, one of the most important elements is to ensure that you engage with the community as much as you can.
 As this is, at core, a blockchain PR campaign, the same strategies of dealing with community support ring true.

 By utilizing all of the various community channels that you have at your disposal, from Twitter and Reddit to Facebook and Steemit, you’ll be able to bring further awareness to your campaigns.
 If you write any articles about your campaign, make sure to repost them across all of your channels, boosting the potential number of people that see and interact with them.

 Additionally, you can open up a core strategy of GameFi PR here, creating a Discord where you can discuss your art, chat with your followers, and ensure that everyone knows exactly what’s going on with your NFT drop.
-The potential of community engagement really is endless within an NFT PR campaign!
+The potential of community engagement really is endless within an NFT PR agency!

 Alongside displaying their artwork on the marketplace site, every great digital artist will devote time to creating their own site that acts as a gallery of their work.
 This is a central location that any audience member can turn to in order to learn more about the artist themselves and the sort of artwork they create.